Comfortmaker Outdoor Unit Not Running

 • Test capacitor: With power off and discharged, test the dual run capacitor (for compressor and fan).
 Replace if out of tolerance.

-• Check safety switches: Some Comfortmaker units have manual reset high-pressure switches; reset if tripped and investigate cause.
+• Check safety switches: Some Comfortmaker units have manual reset high-pressure switches; reset if tripped and investigate the cause.

-Technician required: If power and controls are good but compressor does not start, further diagnosis is needed.
+Technician required: If power and controls are good but the compressor does not start, further diagnosis is needed.

 Advertisements